LibrariesHacked/openlibrary-search/README.md

 ### Processing the data

 Unfortunately the downloads provided seem to be a bit messy, or at least don't play nicely with direct importing.
 The open library file errors on import as the number of columns provided varies.
-Cleaning it up is difficult as just the text file for editions is 25GB. _Note: Check if this is still the case and if so I could probably use some Linux tools to do this - maybe try `sed` and `awk`_
+Cleaning it up is difficult as just the text file for editions is 25GB. _Note: Check if this is still the case and if so there could be some Linux tools to do this - maybe try `sed` and `awk`_

 That means requiring another python script to clean up the data.
 The file [openlibrary-data-process.py](openlibrary-data-process.py) simply reads in the CSV (python is a little more forgiving about dodgy data) and writes it out again for each row, but only where there are 5 columns.